 All of my photographs are created with archival materials to last you a life-time.
 All images are available in either matted prints or canvas gallery-wrapped singles.
 See prices below.
 Many are available as Triptychs (3 panels).
-The 5-panel images, shaped like a diamond that's featured on my home page, is a little more restrictive, so please ask through e-mail if you are interested in that shape.
+The 5-panel images, shaped like a diamond that are featured on my home page, is a little more restrictive, so please ask through e-mail if you are interested in that shape.
 I do all my own creating, processing and matting, so what you get is 100% the artist's work!

-Examples of each style is below.
+Examples of each style is shown on the right.

 Double-matted in off-white with inner blue or rustic.